IanWhitney/daemon_presentation/slides.md

 ## The groundwork
-### PID management<!-- .element: class="fragment" data-fragment-index="1" -->
+### Logging<!-- .element: class="fragment" data-fragment-index="1" -->
-### Logging<!-- .element: class="fragment" data-fragment-index="2" -->
+### Errors<!-- .element: class="fragment" data-fragment-index="2" -->
-### Errors<!-- .element: class="fragment" data-fragment-index="3" -->
+### Scheduling<!-- .element: class="fragment" data-fragment-index="3" -->
 Note:
-Can't skip this.
-Without PID management you can't easily kill the process or see what's running.

 Everyone loves logging.
 When did the daemon run, why did it run, what did it do, etc. Someone will want to know this.

 Though I'm sure your code will never fail, someone else could break your daemon and you'll want to know how.

+How will your daemon know that it has work to do?
+Cron?
+Event-based?
+Message queue?

 # My enthusiasm has wained
 Note:
-This is the plumbing of every daemon, and it's interesting to do this yourself.
-But we'll skip it for now.
-If you want to know more, there's a good post by Jessie Stormer that I'll link to in my show notes on GitHub.
+Yeah, I feel you.
+This is the repetitive plumbing of every daemon.
+If only someone could make it go away...